When Does Multi-Agent Collaboration Help? An Entropy Perspective: Exploring MAS with Entropy Dynamics

-\paragraph{MAS mainly fails on inter-agent misalignment.} Prior work identifies inter-agent misalignment as a key cause of MAS failure~\citep{why-mas-fail-arxiv25}.
+\paragraph{MAS mainly fails on inter-agent misalignment.} Prior work identifies inter-agent misalignment as a key cause of MAS failure~\citep{why-mas-fail-neurips25}.
 We deepen this understanding by analyzing fine-grained entropy dynamics within MAS.
 On \(\mathcal{G}_{\text{MAS}}\), as shown in Figure~\ref{fig:mas-analysis}, we examine the top entropy-related features ranked by \(\bar{I}\).
 For Qwen, failure is driven by high entropy variance across agents during problem solving (\(\rho \approx -0.92\), \(\bar{I} \approx 0.83\)) and strong agent disagreement in round 1 (\(\rho \approx -0.87\), \(\bar{I} \approx 0.47\)), indicating that early divergence leads to increasingly incompatible reasoning trajectories.
-This pattern is further corroborated in Figure~\ref{fig:mas-analysis} (d): at comparable levels of entropy variance, SAS exhibits consistently lower agent disagreement in round 1 than MAS, partially explaining SAS's superior performance.
+Figure~\ref{fig:mas-analysis}d further shows that correctly solved MAS samples (\textit{MAS Positive}) cluster at low sample-level entropy variance and low round-1 per-agent entropy variance, whereas SAS solves samples correctly even at higher entropy variance, indicating that \textbf{MAS imposes a stricter entropy constraint than SAS for successful problem-solving}.
 In contrast, LLaMA failures are characterized by verbose and uncertain final answers, with answer-token count (\(\rho \approx -0.63\), \(\bar{I} \approx 0.78\)) and minimum answer-token entropy (\(\rho \approx -0.78\), \(\bar{I} \approx 0.56\)) as dominant predictors.
 Notably, LLaMA round-2 entropy positively correlates with correctness, unlike Qwen, which relies on early convergence.
 More analysis can be found in the Appendix~\ref{app:mas_failure}.